maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 ![[Pasted image 20240104195021.png]]

-Variables are not copied in the lower blocks. lower blocks can search for them in the upper blocks i.e. called variable look-up.
+Variables are not copied in the lower blocks. lower blocks can search for them in the upper blocks which is called variable look-up.

 ![[Pasted image 20240104195635.png]]